Antony Starr: 1995–2017: Early work and breakthrough

 Playing twins Van and Jethro West won Starr the 2007 Air New Zealand Screen Award for Performance by an Actor, the award for Best Actor at the Qantas Television Awards and Best Actor at the Asian TV Awards in the same year.
 Readers of the TV Guide also voted Starr Best Actor in the 2007 TV Guide Best on the Box People's Choice Awards.
 In 2005, he was named Best Actor at the inaugural Qantas Television Awards for his role in Outrageous Fortune.

 During the production of the first series of Outrageous Fortune, Starr also juggled filming for Toa Fraser's debut feature, No. 2 which was released in New Zealand in early 2006.
 Starr's other film credits include Roger Donaldson's The World's Fastest Indian, the US comedy feature Without a Paddle and Brad McGann's feature film In My Father's Den.
 Between series two and three of Outrageous Fortune, Starr worked on a collaborative short film with some friends.

 Starr appeared on stage in the second edition of Sex with Strangers (2005).
 In 2004, Starr performed in two theatre productions: Closer at Auckland's Silo Theatre and Sex with Strangers directed by Colin Mitchell at the Herald Theatre.

 Between filming Outrageous Fortune seasons five and six, Starr starred in feature film After the Waterfall and the telefeature Spies and Lies.

 In 2011, Starr joined the cast of the Australian police drama Rush, playing Senior Sergeant Charlie Lewis.
 He also had a role in the second series of Lowdown.

 From 2013 to 2016, Starr starred in the television series, Banshee, his first role on American television.
-Playing John Smith, an ex-con who, after 15 years in prison, assumes the identity of Lucas Hood, becoming the new Sheriff of Banshee.
+Playing an unnamed ex-con who, after 15 years in prison, assumes the identity of Lucas Hood, becoming the new Sheriff of Banshee.
 Trying to reconnect with his former lover, Anastasia, both learn that he "has become a distant (violent) version of the man he once was".
 The show's fourth and final season began in April 2016.
 Also in 2016, Starr portrayed main character Garrett Hawthorne on the CBS crime/mystery series American Gothic.